Last Updated on March 14, 2023 by Dave Schoenbeck

 - Create an office culture that fosters positive business model changes.
 Encourage innovators in your company to think ahead.
 Their ideas can provide you with much-needed perspective.

-- Keep a cash reserve to fund the ongoing development and testing of new products and ideas.
+- Keep a cash reserve to fund developing and testing new products and ideas.

 - Experiment with new ways to reach your current customers.
-Try looking in places and methods you haven’t tried before.
+Try looking at places and methods you haven’t tried before.

 - Attend industry conferences, read online forums, and keep up with news in your industry.
 Chances are other people are writing about the business model changes necessary in the digital age.

 If your business model has changed, you need the advice of a seasoned professional coach to help you forge a new path.
-Fill out my contact form for a complimentary discussion of new ideas that you can implement tomorrow.
+Please complete my contact form for a complimentary discussion of new ideas you can implement tomorrow.